vcaptainv/Count-the-most-frequency-word/README.md

 The word america and china are the two dominant words in the graph since they are two countries with highest GDP and economic growth.
 Canada also has a very high word frequency since it is contiguous to the United States and also a developed country.

-Extension 4: I marked the lines where memory is lost.